JAAR91/micro-reddit/README.md

 -Rails
 -SQL

 ​
--You can deploy this project forking it on GitHub and then going to:
+### You can deploy this project forking it on GitHub and then going to:

 ->Repository